“For the Law was given through Moses; grace and truth came through Jesus Christ.”

-John pit Moses’ commandments to Jesus Himself–as opposites.
+As you can see in the opening verse of this devotional, John pit Moses’ commandments against Jesus Himself–as opposites.
 Law versus a Person.
 Moses had 613 commandments and Jesus had two.
 Do a quick Google search of “What are the 613 commandments in the Law”–which Moses gave–and you’ll have to get up and make a sandwich before you finish reading half of them.
 And if you want to live by them, first, you must be Jewish, second, you must do all of them.
 No picking and choosing what you like, or what you think you can do.
 Eat all 613 or eat none (see Galatians 3:10, James 2:10).

 When Jesus came He gave us two new commandments, believe and love (see 1 John 3:23).
 Jesus’ commandments are not added to Moses’ commandments because the Law is unchangeable (Deuteronomy 4:2, Matthew 9:17, Hebrews 8:13).
-Jesus’ commandments are simple.
-They’re not burdensome like Moses’.
+Also, Jesus’ commandments are simple, they’re not burdensome like Moses’.
 Believe and love are the only commandments of Christ.

-- But what about when Paul said “I die daily”?
-(See 1 Corinthians 15:31) The behavior-focused folks have taken this verse out of context for centuries in an attempt to cause a believer to think they have to kill themselves each day in an effort to not sin.
-Satan loves this because he knows this is impossible.
+But what about when Paul said “I die daily”?
+(See 1 Corinthians 15:31).
+The behavior-focused folks have taken this verse out of context for centuries in an attempt to cause a believer to think they have to kill themselves each day in an effort to not sin.
+Satan loves this because he knows it’s impossible.
 We only die in spirit once from the moment of faith in Christ.
 Our minds are renewed daily, but we are not dying daily (see Romans 12:2, Philippians 1:6).
 Yes, Paul said, “I die daily,” however, a more contextually authentic translation of the original text is “I face death every day.”
 Why?
-Because Paul is explaining the physical dangers he faced while traveling to preach the gospel.
+Because Paul was explaining the physical dangers he faced while traveling to preach the gospel.
 He even said in the following verse he was attacked by wild dogs on the road to Ephesus.
 God is not wanting us to die daily!
-He’s wanting us to renew our mind to who we really are–and live!
+He’s wanting us to renew our minds to who we really are–and live!

-- But don’t we need to die to self?
+But don’t we need to die to self?
 No. Those words are not in the Bible.
-The closest thing is “our old self died”–or “our old self was crucified”–past tense, found in Romans 6:6.
+The closest thing is “our old self died” or “our old self was crucified”–past tense–found in Romans 6.
 Christian, you don’t need to die to self.
 You already died when you believed Jesus forgave you.
 You’ve received a new self.
-You simply need to learn more about the fact that you have died, in spirit, you have received a new spirit, and Jesus’ Spirit has joined your spirit, never to leave again!
+You simply need to learn more about the fact that you have died, in spirit, you have received a new spirit, and Jesus’ Spirit has joined your spirit never to leave again!
 You have a good self so be yourself!
 (See Romans 6:6-11, Galatians 2:20, 2 Corinthians 5:17, Colossians 1:22, 3:3, 1 Corinthians 6:17).

-- Don’t I need to ask for forgiveness each day?
+Don’t I need to ask for forgiveness each day?
 If you’re a Christian why would you ask for what you already have?
-God isn’t handing out forgiveness at your beckon call because forgiveness requires a bloody death.
-Our Creator has never forgiven anyone based on asking, but only on blood, and our one-time faith in it (see Hebrews 9:22, John 3:16).
+God isn’t handing out forgiveness at our beckon call because forgiveness requires a bloody death.
+Our Creator has never forgiven anyone based on asking, but only on blood and our one-time faith in it (see Hebrews 9:22, John 3:16).
 Why do you think the Cross was such a big deal?
-Friend, the words “ask for forgiveness” are not in the Bible.
-Think about it.
-Some people don’t have a tongue nor a voice-box.
+Friend, the words ask for forgiveness are not in the Bible.
+Think about it, some people don’t have a tongue nor a voice box.
 They don’t have the ability to ask.
 Will our loving Father not save them?
 Of course He will, if they believe (see John 1:12).
 God forgives us based on faith in Jesus’ blood, not words.
 We receive forgiveness not by speaking but by believing Jesus has forgiven us (see Galatians 3:2).
-Yes, there’s a verse in Romans which reads, “If we confess with our mouth and believe in our heart Jesus is Lord we will be saved” (see Romans 10:9).
-But Paul is writing to the Roman Christians.
+Yes, there’s a verse in Romans which reads, “If we confess with our mouth and believe in our heart Jesus is Lord we will be saved” (see Romans 10:9); but Paul is writing to the Roman Christians.
 Those who had to constantly confess with their mouth that the government was lord.
-Further, you can see that he mentions the heart.
-The heart is what matters to God, not our mouth.
+Further, you can see he mentions the heart.
+The heart is what justifies us with God, not our mouth.
 Another verse, 1 John 1:9, might also come to mind over this topic.
-It says, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
-First of all, all means all.
+John wrote, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+I’ve underlined all because all means all.
 This is a one-time deal.
 Secondly, John is writing to unbelievers in this verse.
-He is evangelizing.
-In essence, he’s inviting people to join us in fellowship with Jesus by first admitting they need forgiveness.
+He’s evangelizing in the opening of this letter.
+He’s inviting people to join us in fellowship with Jesus by first admitting they need forgiveness.
 If you’ll start from the beginning of the chapter and read down for context, you’ll see.
 In chapter two, he then begins to address the believers.
 Whoever placed this chapter break in John’s letter picked a great spot to do so.
-Context of Scripture is key to understanding how God truly forgives.
-It’s not by babbling or begging, but by faith in His Son’s perfect blood (see Romans 5:1, 6:23, 1 John 1 [all of it], 2:1,2, Hebrews 1:3, 7:25, 10:10,14, Matthew 6:7, John 19:30).
+God doesn’t forgive us by babbling or begging but by faith in His Son’s perfect blood (see Romans 5:1, 6:23, 1 John 1 [all of it], 2:1-2, Hebrews 1:3, 7:25, 10:10,14, Matthew 6:7, John 19:30).

 But what about when James said teachers will be judged by God more severely?
 (See James 3:1).
-They will be, if they are teaching the Law.
-That is the context of this passage in James 3:1.
+This is true, they will be–if they are teaching the Law.
+That’s the context of this passage in James.
 Keep in mind, James was an apostle to the Jews, not to us Gentiles (see James 1:1).
 So he’s primarily chastising unbelief in Messiah to his own race.
-Yes, there would be many people who would read this letter and hear it read over time–Christians and non-Christians–but it was originally directed toward the Hebrew people.
+Yes, there would be many people who would read this letter and hear it read over time (Christians and non-Christians) but it was originally directed toward the Hebrew people.
 This is why he opens up the letter with “to the twelve tribes.”
 Who were the twelve tribes?
 Israel.
 The Jews.
 The people group who followed Moses out of slavery in Egypt, through the Red Sea floor.
 To create order, Israel was split up into twelve tribes.
 So what were the Jews teaching in which they would be judged more severely?
-The Law.
-Not grace and truth.
+The Law, not grace and truth.
 613 Thou Shalts given by Moses at the base of Mount Sinai.
 What’s the takeaway then?
-Well, if we’re not Christians and we’re teaching Law, we will be judged more harshly, both by God and by those who live by the Law (see James 2:10, Galatians 3:10,11).
+Well if we’re not Christians and we’re teaching Law we will be judged more harshly, both by God and by those who live by the Law (see James 2:10, Galatians 3:10-11).
 Christians aren’t judged by what we teach, but by our identity.
 We are children of God and we live by grace.
 Sometimes we don’t teach proper things and that’s okay because we’re all learning and growing in the knowledge of Jesus Christ.
 But we won’t be judged for that.
-Why?
+Why not?
 Because improper things to God are called sins, and Jesus has removed those from us (John 1:29, 1 John 3:5).
 Teach away, my friend, and don’t be afraid.
 Grace and truth will prevail if you are one with the Son of God!